 Alaska, Delaware, Montana, New Hampshire, and Oregon do not have a state sales tax.
 Rates in other states (other than special rates for specified types of transactions) vary from 2.9% to 7%.
 The most common rates are 4%, 5%, and 6%; however, many states allow local option sales taxes.
-Eight states have higher state rates than Florida.
+Nine states have higher state rates than Florida.
+Fifteen states have higher state and local rates than Florida, where at least one local jurisdiction levies that rate.
 Individual state's rates can be found at: www.taxadmin.org.